rltillett/wrangling-genomics/_episodes/00-quality-control.md

 In total, it should take about five minutes for FastQC to run on all six of our FASTQ files.
 When the analysis completes, your prompt will return.

+While we wait, let's learn how to get files onto and off of our server a few different ways.
+[Click here to visit our Data Roundtripping instruction](https://rltillett.github.io/cloud-genomics/04-data-roundtripping/index.html)

+When the analysis completes, your prompt will return.
 So your screen will look something like this:

 ~~~